New York City Subway stations: Turnstiles and entrance gates

 The New York City Subway primarily employs two types of turnstiles: a waist-high turnstile, and a full-height turnstile known as a High Entry-Exit Turnstile (HEET).
 The waist-high turnstiles, the most prominent in the system, were installed beginning in 1993 along with the implementation of MetroCard, though they originally accepted tokens.
 They are manufactured in Tennessee by Cubic Corporation.
 Some of the waist-high turnstiles date to the late 20th century, when tokens were used to pay fares; as such, they still have token-return compartments.
 The waist-high turnstiles are vulnerable to a practice called "back-cocking", in which people entering the system can partially rotate the turnstile as if they were exiting, then slip through the side of the turnstile without paying.

 The newer HEETs resemble several older turnstiles of that design informally called "iron maidens", and are prevalent at subway entrances without token booths to discourage fare evasion.
 Both turnstiles are stainless steel and are bidirectional, allowing passengers to enter with fare payment and to exit.
 A third older type of turnstile, the High Exit Turnstile (HET), is a black-painted unidirectional iron maiden and only turns in the exiting direction.
 Entrance is also available via Service Entry gates or AutoGates, which cater primarily to handicapped passengers or passengers with large items such as strollers and luggage.
 These gates double as pushbar Emergency Exits, though they are often used for regular exiting in crowded stations.
+As a precaution against fare evasion, two-fifths of the system's emergency exit doors had been retrofitted with delayed-opening devices as of 2025, and security guards were staffed outside emergency exits.
+The delayed-opening devices, which prevent the door from opening until several seconds after the door is pushed, can be overridden by MTA staff in emergencies.